cfengine/documentation/guide.markdown

 ## Use our Help

-[Find Answers][Support and Community] We provide a number of ways to connect you to CFEngine experts if you need more help.
+[Support and Community][Additional Resources#Support and Community] We provide a number of ways to connect you to CFEngine experts if you need more help.
 Contact us!

 ## CFEngine Guide ##